Productive Dev

 This learning journey walks you through the primary concepts and hands-on activities required to create an effective local development environment with Kubernetes, which includes everything from the containerization of code to real-time local testing of distributed services.

-• How to create and configure a local dev environment to work with services deployed in Kubernetes
+• How to create and configure a local development environment to work with services deployed in Kubernetes

 • Understand Kubernetes basics and cloud-native development concepts